sszew/tidy_tuesday_sister_cities/README.md

 # Tidy Tuesday: Sister Cities (May 12, 2026)

+Link to World Map: https://2fzjfm-scottie-szewczyk.shinyapps.io/Sister_Cities_Map/
 - The R script was created with the assistance of Claude Sonnet 4.6 through Posit Assistant in RStudio.
-Interactive world map depicting sister city relationships

 ----------
 For #TidyTuesday this week, we are looking at global sister cities.